sachsom95/Python_blog/_posts/2020-05-25-list_and_tuples.markdown

 <hr>
 <br>
 <h1>Tuples</h1>
-Tuples are really interesting and I have some interesting observations which I like to share including how `kwargs` in functions work.
+Tuples are really interesting and I have some important observations which I would like to share including how `kwargs` in functions work.

-Tuple has a lot of similarity with a list as in data can be accessed, sliced and of course, it is ordered; The major difference between list and tuple is that tuple is immutable and is much faster than a list.
+Tuple has a lot of similarity with a list as in data can be accessed, sliced and of course, like data in list it is ordered; The major difference between list and tuple is that tuple is immutable and is much faster than a list.
 The access times will only matter in large data and in most trivial situations the access time shouldn't matter much.